 Yurt Camping Vs. Yurt Living

-If you search online for yurts, it’s likely that you’ve seen photos or rental experiences for yurt camping.
+If you’ve searched online for yurts, you’ve likely seen photos or rental experiences for yurt camping.
 Many “glamping” excursions utilize modern yurts to provide guests with luxury housing while still allowing for that one-with-nature experience.

-And while a temporary stay or camping trip in a yurt can be a good way to gain a better sense of what it may be like to live in a yurt home, there are still some key differences between vacationing in a yurt and living in one full-time.
+And while a temporary stay or camping trip in a yurt can be a good way to gain a better sense of what it may be like to live in a yurt home, some key differences still exist between vacationing in a yurt and living in one full time.

 Let’s explore what to expect when camping in a yurt versus living in one.

-With an abundance of domestic yurt experiences and highly rated vacation rentals, experiencing Mongolian hospitality and exploring these Central Asian steppes are a bucket list must.
+With an abundance of domestic yurt experiences and highly-rated vacation rentals, Mongolia offers great hospitality and an opportunity to explore these Central Asian steppes – a bucket-list must for many people.

 If you’re looking for an experience a bit closer to home, don’t fret.
-There are many yurt camping options all throughout North America, though they tend to congregate in coastal areas – particularly states along the Pacific Coast.
+Yurt camping options are available all throughout North America, though they tend to be most available in coastal areas – particularly states along the Pacific Coast.

 When booking your yurt camping trip, consider when you’re planning to go and the weather you’re likely to experience at that time.
 Not only will the experience vary based on where you stay – yurt camping in Alaska versus California are sure to be different – but the activities and amenities available may also vary.

-And if you’re glamping to get a sense of whether the yurt lifestyle is right for you, it’s wise to experience a yurt stay in a climate like your own.
+And if you’re eager to get a sense of whether the yurt lifestyle is right for you, it’s wise to experience a yurt stay in a climate like the one where you live.

-Whether you’ve been considering alternative housing and have been eyeing a tiny home, or you’re interested in taking on a minimalist lifestyle, consider adding yurts to your list of housing options to explore.
+Whether you’ve been eyeing a tiny home as alternative housing or you’re interested in pursuing a minimalist lifestyle, yurts may be worth adding to your list of housing options to explore.

-And for those of us interested in sustainability and energy-efficiency, it’s likely that maintaining a yurt home will be in your wheelhouse.
-Many modern yurts are more than capable of accommodating energy efficient features like solar panels or rain collection, while also allowing dwellers to feel freer than with a typical single-family home.
+If you’re interested in sustainability and energy efficiency, maintaining a yurt home will likely be in your wheelhouse.
+Many modern yurts are more than capable of accommodating energy-efficient features like solar panels or rain collection while also allowing dwellers to feel freer than they would with a typical single-family home.

-If you’re considering buying a yurt, it’s not a bad idea to enlist the help of a real estate professional experienced with alternative home listings.
-For those considering doing their own yurt build, you should have a good sense of your area’s weather and where exactly you’d be interested in building your yurt.
-It may also be worth looking into yurt home building kits or speaking with a professional contractor.
+If you’re thinking of buying a yurt, it’s not a bad idea to enlist the help of a real estate agent who’s experienced with alternative home listings.
+If you’re considering the possibility of doing your own yurt build, you should have a good sense of your area’s weather and where exactly you’d be interested in building your yurt.
+It may also be worth looking into yurt home-building kits or speaking with a professional contractor.

-The cost of a yurt will all depend on your location and what you envision for your home.
-This includes size, features and adjacent structures or amenities, and not to mention the condition of your construction site.
+The cost of a yurt will completely depend on your location and what you envision for your home – including size, features, adjacent structures or amenities, and the condition of your construction site.
 You can expect to pay anywhere from $6,000 to as much as $37,000 depending on whether you buy a premade yurt or outsource the materials yourself.

-For a custom build it’s likely that labor and materials will be the largest costs, though you can still get a large, luxurious yurt home at a much more affordable price than a typical house.
+For a custom build, labor and materials will likely represent the largest costs, but you can still get a large, luxurious yurt home at a much more affordable price than a standard house.
 Keep in mind that you’ll still have to secure the land to put your yurt on.

 The Bottom Line

 Yurts have long stood the test of time due to their cultural significance and the mobility and durability they afford travelers.
-Whether you’re interested in a yurt for your next camping trip or can see yourself taking up residence in one full-time, check out what your area has to offer compared to other types of houses to see if this unique home is right for you.
+Whether you’re interested in a yurt for your next camping trip or can see yourself taking up full-time residence in one, check out what your area has to offer.